SWG-Source/src/README.md

 It is suggested to strip -s the binaries before deployment.

-# Branch Info
+# Branch Information

-master - stable, but internal only testing - bleeding edge, works in progress, internal only clang-profile - intenal, modified to profile the code for clang-profile-build clang-profile-build - "release" and tc branch, as we want to use our fast profiled code google-profiler - modified for use with gperf
+* master - stable, but internal only
+* testing - bleeding edge, works in progress, internal only
+* clang-profile - intenal, modified to profile the code for clang-profile-build
+* clang-profile-build - "release" and tc branch, as we want to use our fast profiled code
+* google-profiler - modified for use with gperf
+* icc - deprecated, modified for building with Intel's ICC compiler